A month ago, I watched a snippet on Facebook of Family Feud.

 At the end of Supermarket Sweep, all the teams would come out and wave.
 It was sort of creepy.
 And awkward.
 They just stood there.
 Waving.
 At the studio and television audience.

-At the time, I would’ve loved to be on Supermarket Sweep.
-The questions weren’t difficult.
-Again, that’s an arm chair game show statement.
+I would’ve loved to be on Supermarket Sweep.
+The arm chair game show statement is the questions didn’t seem difficult.
 I’d often yell at the television, “Purina!
 Purina!” or “Folgers!
 In your cup!
 Folgers!”

 Similar to the woman on Family Feud Canada who said “Chicken” was Popeye’s favourite food rather than spinach.
 Out of 100 people surveyed, 52 answered spinach.
 She was thinking Popeye’s Restaurant.
 But, I’m curious what the other 48 people said since it was almost a 50/50 split.